ionq/blqs/README.md

 ![example workflow](https://github.com/ionq/blqs/actions/workflows/blqs-ci.yml/badge.svg)

-Blqs is a framework for building (internal) domain specific languages in Python.
+Blqs (pronounced "blocks") is a framework for building (internal) domain specific languages in Python.
 It was inspired by TensorFlow's [autograph](https://blog.tensorflow.org/2018/07/autograph-converts-python-into-tensorflow-graphs.html) library, and motivated by attempting to improve quantum computing programming frameworks like [Cirq](https://quantumai.google/cirq) and [Qiskit](https://qiskit.org).
 If you want to write an